grantdeane/hello-world/README.md

 # hello-world
-Github repository tutorial for a new repository
+Github tutorial for a new repository
 ## Is this a markdown document?
 ### Lets see...
 1. and a list